neomatrix369/learning-path-index/app/course-scraper/README.md

 # Course Scraper Module

 The Course Scraper Module is a versatile tool designed to fetch course information and duration from various online learning platforms.
-It simplifies the process of finding the right resource for your learning needs by providing a unified interface for accessing course details from supported platforms.
+It simplifies the process of extracting course metadata and information from a range of sources using web scraping.

 ## Supported Platforms